Texts to Kansas voters rile Democrats, top election official

 TOPEKA, Kan.
-(AP) — Kansas’ top elections official warned voters Monday that text messages from outside the state were giving them incorrect information about where to vote, but two national groups involved in the texting said they weren’t trying to confuse or mislead people.
+(AP) — Kansas’ top elections official warned voters Monday that text messages from outside the state were giving them incorrect information about where to vote, but groups involved in the texting said they weren’t trying to confuse or mislead people.

 Several Democrats said they began hearing about the texts Sunday or had received them.
 Each message said it was from a representative of Voting Futures, Voto Latino or Black Voters Matter and provided the address of a voting site, with a picture of a building.
 In some cases, the person already had voted; in others, people couldn’t vote in advance at the listed site, and in some, people could vote in advance there, but not on Election Day, Nov.
 8.

+Movement Labs, a vendor headquartered in Oakland, California, working for both Voto Latino and Black Voters Matter, tweeted that texts also went to voters in Illinois, New Jersey, North Carolina and Virginia.

-Democrats who learned of the texts worried that a disinformation campaign had targeted their voters in hopes of preventing their ballots from counting or discouraging them from voting.
+Kansas Democrats who learned of the texts worried that a disinformation campaign had targeted their voters in hopes of preventing their ballots from counting or discouraging them from voting.
 And Kansas Secretary of State Scott Schwab, a Republican, said voters should be on “high alert” about potential election misinformation from such texts.

-While Voting Futures did not respond to a Facebook message seeking comment, both Voto Latino and Black Voters Matter said the incorrect information to voters came from the vendor handling the texts.
-Voto Latino called it a “database issue” and said it was contacting the voters who had received incorrect information.
+Voting Futures later said in follow-up texts that its information may not have been correct.
+Voto Latino said the problem was a vendor’s “database issue,” without naming Movement Labs, and said voters would receive corrected information.

+Both Black Voters Matters and Movement Labs said that group had not endorsed the texts.

 “We are deeply sorry for the confusion that these text messages created and have taken steps to correct this situation,” Black Voters Matter said.
 “The last thing we ever want is for our outreach to be confused with intentional disinformation which is sometimes targeted to our communities.”